-29. Many developing countries, especially least developed countries, landlocked developing countries and small island developing States, continue to be extremely vulnerable to climate change, due to their characteristics or as their economic growth is dependent on climate-sensitive sectors and they lack resilient infrastructure.
-As climate change accelerates, there is growing recognition that local governments must play a key role in adaptation and building resilience, but progress is insufficient to reduce greenhouse gas emissions below the targets set out in the Paris Agreement.
-Access to climate finance to fund infrastructure for climate resilience and adaptation and strengthened capacities for governments in general, and sub-national governments in particular, must be scaled up significantly and at a faster rate.

-- 30. Given the strong synergies between the 2030 Agenda and the Paris Agreement, it is worth noting that countries are meant to progressively increase the ambitions of their Nationally Determined Contributions in 2020 and every five years thereafter.
-This is part of the "ratchet mechanism" of the Paris Agreement, which also includes expanding the ambitions on renewable energy deployment.
-However, current electricity targets of the Nationally Determined Contributions overlook an estimated 59 per cent of the potential for renewable electricity deployment in line with the Paris Agreement, and do not reflect the actual growth of renewable power. - 31.
-With 840 million people still living without electricity access, and 2.9 billion people lacking access to clean cooking, a "business as usual" pathway will not meet the universal access goal by 2030.
-Despite remarkable progress over the past decade, renewables still face persistent financial, regulatory, and sometimes technological barriers.
-Policies have focused on renewable electricity so far, and fewer countries have implemented policies for renewables use for heating and transport.
+- 29. Many developing countries, especially least developed countries, landlocked developing countries and small island developing States, are extremely vulnerable to climate change, owing to their structural characteristics and the fact that their economic growth is dependent on climate-sensitive sectors, as well as their lack of resilient infrastructure.
+As climate change accelerates, there is growing recognition that local governments must play a key role in adaptation and building resilience; but progress is insufficient to reduce greenhouse gas emissions below the targets set out in the Paris Agreement.
+Access to climate finance to fund infrastructure for climate resilience and adaptation, and to strengthen the capacities of Governments, in general, and subnational governments, in particular, must be scaled up significantly and at a faster rate. - 30.
+Given the strong synergies between the 2030 Agenda and the Paris Agreement, it is noteworthy that countries have been requested to progressively increase the ambitions of their nationally determined contributions, to be communicated every five years, with the next communication due in 2020.
+This is one of the "ratchet" mechanisms of the Paris Agreement, in addition to expanding ambitions on renewable energy deployment.
+Current electricity targets of nationally determined contributions overlook an estimated 59 per cent of the potential for renewable electricity deployment in line with the Paris Agreement, and do not reflect the actual growth of renewable power. - 31.
+With 840 million people still living without access to electricity, and 2.9 billion people lacking access to clean cooking, a "business-as-usual" pathway will not meet the goal of universal access by 2030.
+Despite remarkable progress over the past decade, renewables still face persistent financial, regulatory and sometimes technological barriers.
+Policies have focused on renewable electricity so far, and few countries have implemented policies on the use of renewable energy for heating and transport.